Cavaliers vs. Magic Player Props Betting Odds

-Player props can be found for Evan Mobley and Paolo Banchero, among others, when the Cleveland Cavaliers host the Orlando Magic at Rocket Mortgage Fieldhouse on Wednesday at 7:00 PM ET.
+Player props are listed for Paolo Banchero and Donovan Mitchell, among others, when the Orlando Magic host the Cleveland Cavaliers at Amway Center on Monday at 7:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!